sinharrajesh/dbtools/README.md

 # dbtools

-** Dayalbagh Tools and scripts **
-These are set of tools and utilities developed for social media outreach, Telegram bots etc that we need in Dayalbagh as tech infusion.
+These are set of tools and utilities developed for social media outreach, Telegram bots etc that we need in my community

 ## Altmetric directory